GenomicsAotearoa/Introduction-to-R/docs/07-knitr-markdown.md

 (versus having to reconstruct figures, paste them into a Word document, and further hand-edit various detailed results).

-The key tool for R is [knitr](http://yihui.name/knitr/), which allows you to create a document that is a mixture of text and some chunks of code.
-When the document is processed by knitr, chunks of R code will be executed, and graphs or other results inserted.
+The key tool for R is [`knitr`](http://yihui.name/knitr/), which allows you to create a document that is a mixture of text and some chunks of code.
+When the document is processed by `knitr`, chunks of R code will be executed, and graphs or other results inserted.

 This sort of idea has been called "literate programming".

-knitr allows you to mix basically any sort of text with any sort of code, but we recommend that you use R Markdown, which mixes Markdown with R. Markdown is a light-weight mark-up language for creating web pages.
+`knitr` allows you to mix basically any sort of text with any sort of code, but we recommend that you use R Markdown, which mixes Markdown with R. Markdown is a light-weight mark-up language for creating web pages.